centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 This component wraps the ns-inputter.
 Consider the guidelines defined for the ns-inputter when using this component.
 See [ns-inputter](#) documentation.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-pill

+> A pill is a small coloured highlight which can be used to draw a customer's attention to a piece of information.

+Pills can be used to highlight a small item of key information to a customer.
+Within the British Gas experience, they should be used to attract attention to a promotional message or a notification.
+They should only be used to display a small detail of content and are not intended to contain lengthy or complex information.

+Pills can help to create a subtle sense of urgency or to draw a customer’s attention to the value of a product or service.
+For example, they can be used to highlight the date that a promotional offer expires, or to feature a gift offer.